YuLab-SMU/biomedical-knowledge-mining-book/README.md

 # Biomedical Knowledge Mining Toolkit

-This repository contains the source code and content for the book **Biomedical Knowledge Mining using GOSemSim and clusterProfiler**, authored by Guangchuang Yu.
+Source files and supporting code for **Biomedical Knowledge Mining using GOSemSim and clusterProfiler**, a book by Guangchuang Yu.

-The book documents a coordinated toolkit for turning omics evidence into interpretable biological knowledge.
-It is organized around the analysis workflow rather than around a list of packages:
+The chapters follow a complete analysis workflow:

 ```text
 input evidence → analysis engine → biological knowledge